-Welcome to the 5th Annual POZ Awards, which spotligh the best representations of HIV/AIDS in media and culture.
+Welcome to the 6th Annual POZ Awards, spotlighting the best of HIV in media and culture.

 The POZ editorial staff selects the nominees, but POZ readers choose the winners.

 Eligible nominees were active or were presented, published or produced between October 1, 2020, and September 30, 2021.

 This year’s POZ Awards are a little different, since many of our regular categories went unfilled due to challenges stemming from the COVID-19 pandemic.
 Stage, movie theaters, music venues, and artists of all kinds were affected by this newest virus, and cultural awards reflect that.
 Even the Tony Awards had to eliminate categories this year.
 So, in that regard, you can think of this year’s POZ Awards as being just like the Tonys.

 Be sure to vote for your favorite nominees by the World AIDS Day deadline: Wednesday, December 1, 2021.

 Here are the nominees:

 Vice Versa is a feature documentary aimed at showing a comprehensive look at what it’s like to be living with HIV in 2021.
 Beginning with the current state of the world in complete coronavirus panic, the film, narrated by Queer Eye’s (and one of last year’s POZ Award nominees) Jonathan Van Ness, the film explores HIV history from the ’80s on, using personal accounts, insights from different communities and organizations, exploring gender, race, sexual orientation and the political and medical advancements.
 We get to hear not only from Van Ness, but the film also invites folks like Broadway’s handsome Hamilton star Javier Munoz into the conversation.
 The two-hour film premiered on VICE but is available on YouTube.